intersystems-community/oex-documentation/docs/profile/profile.md

 nav_order: 2
 ---

-## Seting up a publisher's page
+## Setting up a developer profile
-Publisher Page - is the page, where you can see the publisher and all the apps he deployed.
+Developer Profile Page - is the page, where you can see the Open Exhcange member profile details and all his/her applications.

 You can reach it if you click on the publisher name in on the left side of the published app.
 Like here: